ywamsendai/ywamsendai-docs/docs/dts/faq.md

 ### When is the application deadline?

-Applications are generally open up to three weeks before the DTS's Start Date – but there are times when we reach capacity – so the earlier the better!
+Applications are generally open up to one month before the DTS's Start Date – but there are times when we reach capacity – so the earlier the better!

 Please note that the application process may take some time, i.e. to receive your reference back.